b0bh00d/Newsroom/README.md

 policies for Chyrons to display on the desktop.

 Reporters are defined as plug-ins.
-Newsroom comes out of the box with Reporters designed to cover two "beats": A local text file (e.g., log), and a TeamCity v9 REST API.
+Newsroom comes out of the box with Reporters designed to cover two "beats": Local files (e.g., log), and REST APIs, but additional Reporter types can easily be added.

 ## Qt versions
-This projects was developed with, and tested under, Qt versions 5.4.2 and 5.6.2.
+This project was developed with, and tested under, Qt versions 5.4.2 and 5.6.2.

 ## OpenSSL